UBC-MDS/hypeR/README.md

   * Computes the confidence interval of the mean from a population.
   * Arguments:
-    * `data`: a 1-dimensional R array.
+    * `data`: a 1-dimensional R array of a list of numbers.
 Non-numerical values result in an error.
   * Returns:
     *  `interval`: a 2 element array indicating the start and end of the 95% confidence interval.

 * `hyp_test`
-  * Returns test-statistic, p-value and a recommendation for rejecting or accepting the null hypothesis.
+  * Prints the t-statistic, p-value and a recommendation for rejecting or accepting the null hypothesis.
   * Arguments:
     * `data`: a 1-dimensional R array.
 Non-numerical values result in an error.
+    * `mean_0`: the mean (as a number) of the population under the null hypothesis.
+Default: 0.
   * Returns:
     * `results`: a summary text